mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 successful request, the event transmitter responds with an empty 204 No Content response.

-A successful response from a POST to the Verification` Endpoint does not indicate that the verification event was transmitted successfully, only that the Event Transmitter has transmitted the event or will do so at some point in the future.
+A successful response from a POST to the Verification Endpoint does not indicate that the verification event was transmitted successfully, only that the Event Transmitter has transmitted the event or will do so at some point in the future.
 Event Transmitters MAY transmit the event via an asynchronous process, and SHOULD publish an SLA for verification event transmission times.
-Event Receivers MUST NOT depend on the verification event being transmitted synchonrously with their request.
+Event Receivers MUST NOT depend on the verification event being transmitted synchronously with their request.

 Errors are signaled with HTTP staus codes as follows: